True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

-The Lake County Coroner's Office called in a Chicago anthropologist to help identify the body, according to Times archives, which was discovered in a ditch in the 10400 block of Colorado Street in what is now Winfield.
+The Lake County Coroner's office called in a Chicago anthropologist to help identify the body, according to The Times archives, which was discovered in a ditch in the 10400 block of Colorado Street in what is now Winfield.

 Despite police suspicions that the body belonged to Stewart, they would have to wait 27 years to confirm.

 The sophomore from Hobart High School was first reported missing June 29, 1980, by her father, Paul Stewart.
 Police said the girl left her home in the 800 block of Lincoln Street after spending the day at Bass Lake with a boyfriend and his parents.

 Stewart told The Times in 2007 his daughter left at about 10:30 or 11 p.m. to get soda from a vending machine outside a nearby grocery store, but she didn't return.

 The technology needed to identify Stewart's remains did not exist in 1980, and she was buried four years later in an unmarked grave in the Merrillville Cemetery in Ross Township, about 5 miles from her home.

 It was a phone call in late 2006 from Stewart's sister, Sherry Vitaniemi, that prompted police to reexamine the case.